 The US Department of Agriculture in 2018 alone allocated over $600 million for guaranteed loans and unrestricted grants to help rural farms AND businesses install renewable energy systems and make energy efficiency improvements.
 And this just one of many incentives to go solar.

 Most people assume these grants and loans are available to farmers.
 They are.
 But they’re also available to rural businesses, which the USDA defines as an area with fewer than 50,000 people.

-As you’re about to see, Coastal Solar has helped some of these businesses get huge REAP grants to offset the costs of their new solar energy systems.
+As you’re about to see, Coastal Solar has helped some of these businesses go solar and get huge REAP grants to offset the costs of their new solar energy systems.